Customs Charges From UK to Ireland.

 The rules for deciding the country of origin of an item can be complex, especially in the case of items made up of parts from different countries.

-The retailer is responsible for identifying the country of origin, so it is possible some goods might be incorrectly classed as UK-made and no duty will be charged.
+The retailer is responsible for identifying the country of origin, so some goods might be incorrectly classed as UK-made and no duty will be charged.

 Read more here about Importing Used Cars into Ireland from the UK after Brexit